Modulation equation and SPDEs on unbounded domains: Setting

 on $\R$ with a standard cylindrical Wiener process $W$ in $L^2(\R)$, which means that $\partial_t W$ is space-time white noise, and the operator $\cL_\nu= -(1+\partial_x^2)^2 + \nu\varepsilon^2 $, where $\sigma$ and $\nu$ are constants.
 In the following, we will also consider $\cL_0= -(1+\partial_x^2)^2 $.

-Due to lack of regularity \eqref{e:SH} is not defined classically.
+Due to lack of regularity \eqref{e:SH} is not defined pointwise, but only in a weak PDE sense.
 In order to give a rigorous meaning, we use the standard transformation to a random PDE.
 We define the stochastic convolution

 We will see later that $Z$ is for any $\varrho>0$ in the weighted space $C^0_\varrho$ of continuous functions defined in the next section in \eqref{e:C0rho}.
 Note that $\mathcal{Z}$ is the OU-process corresponding to the Ginzburg-Landau equation.